MrAIEngineer3/Waitfree-v01/clinic-dashboard/README.md

 ---

+## Production URL for Patient PWA (QR link)

+The dashboard renders a QR code that points patients to the PWA join page.
+By default, the code will:

+- Use `NEXT_PUBLIC_PATIENT_BASE_URL` if set (recommended in production)
+- Otherwise, if running on a non-localhost domain, infer the current origin as the base
+- Fall back to `http://localhost:3002` in local development

+Set an environment variable on your hosting platform for the dashboard:

+- `NEXT_PUBLIC_PATIENT_BASE_URL=https://your-patient-domain.example`

+This ensures the printed/copyable link under the QR never points to a localhost URL after deployment.

 ## Design System (Initial Extraction)

 This dashboard now includes an initial, non-breaking design token layer and primitive UI components to enable a gradual modernization without refactoring existing business logic.